-Arson fire - (I) A wildfire set on purpose by anyone to burn, or spread to, vegetation or property without the landowner's consent, usually with malicious intent.
-(2) [on CD-ROM] A wildfire set on purpose to harm the land or property of another.
+Arson fire - A fire set on purpose by anyone to burn, or spread to, vegetation or property.

 Backfire - A fire-suppression technique of creating a firebreak by burning all fuel between the existing fire line and the oncoming fire.
 It can also be used to change the direction and the force of the fire convection column.